CarlosMayaDev/landingExample1/README.md

 This project demonstrates several exciting skills and techniques:

-- **Responsive Design**: The website adapts seamlessly to different screen sizes, ensuring a fantastic user experience on mobile devices, tablets, and desktop computers.

 - **HTML and CSS**: We use HTML and CSS to structure and style the page's content, giving it a unique and eye-catching appearance.

 - **Navigation Menu**: The navigation menu is created with HTML lists and styled with CSS.
 It includes links to different sections of the page.